Archaeological Field School in Montana & Wyoming

-- Backpacking backpack for the second and third sessions, in which you are able to fit all the gear you will need for 20 days.
+Backpacking backpack, in which you are able to fit all the gear you will need for up to 20 days.
 Internal frames generally work better.
 Make sure that you are properly fitted for the pack!
 We will let you know if you need a proper backpacking pack or if you can use a large duffel bag as the class gets closer.
 In case of backcountry work, be prepared to carry your pack for up to 4 miles uphill in adverse conditions and across rapidly-moving mountain streams.
 Loaded packs should NOT weigh more than 30-40 lbs.

 Other Optional Equipment: